 RushTrail

-RushOwl is a startup that aims to bring the convenience of bus shuttle service to the masses by supplementing the buses with their technology.
-Users can book the buses, check the estimated time arrival (ETA) of these shuttle buses and see where they are in their journey.
+RushOwl is a startup that aims to bring the convenience of bus shuttle service to the masses.

 Research Plan